Warehouse worker sacked for after-party breast touching

 A team leader for The Warehouse was dismissed for twice touching another female employee's breasts after a work awards ceremony.

-Kim Randle lodged a complaint with the Employment Relations Authority (ERA) alleging she had been "set up" by the complainant and other staff and that both times the touching had been accidential.
+Kim Randle lodged a complaint with the Employment Relations Authority (ERA) alleging she had been "set up" by the complainant and other staff and that both times the touching had been accidental.

 Her complaint was dismissed by the Wellington ERA, which released its decision today.